shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 - [*os.scandir()*](https://docs.python.org/3/library/os.html#os.scandir): iterate over all entries (files and subdirectories) in a given directory
 - [*os.listdir()*](https://docs.python.org/3/library/os.html#os.listdir): return a list containing names of all entries in a given directory

-Let's say we have a folder that stores all of our studying materials, named `lectures`, in which we have the following folders and files.
+Let's say we have a folder that stores all of our school materials, named `lectures`, in which we have the following folders and files.

 ```bash
 $ tree lectures/